Bendiesel007/JAVASCRIPT-PROJECTS/README.md

 Link an external Javascript file to my HTML document.

 Create an event within the paragraph element so Javascript code can be called.

+**Project3_Math_Operators submission step #96

+Write Javascript functions utilizing each of the following operators: +, - , *, %, ++, --

+Write a function utilizing Math.random()

+Create HTML elements and event handlers for each JavaScript function

+Add commnent explaining my code